Kraken Review | Fees, Security, Pros and Cons

 Kraken Exchange Review: Verdict

-The conclusion of our Kraken review is that the exchange is one of the leading platforms in its industry for a good reason.
+The conclusion of our Kraken crypto exchange review is that is one of the leading platforms in its industry for a good reason.
 It has high liquidity, ample crypto listings, competitive fees, and plenty of advanced trading tools and options.

 Note: This post was originally published on 20 September 2019 and has been totally updated for the completeness and veracity of the content on 14 December 2020.